sedc-codecademy/sedc7-04-ajs/g2/Workshop/README.md

 	* if the ship is not docked on this planet, you can't add a crew member
 	* if the ship has not enough credits you can't add a crew member
 	* When the ship hires a new crew member it's crew is expanded by 1 and the price is subtracted from the ship credits
+### SpaceEvent ☄
+Space Event is something that happens while the ship is flying in space.
+Events usually have some modifier to the ship in a positive or negative way.
+Number of events are decided by the ships time to reach its destination.
+An event happens every 4 seconds while the ship is traveling.
+* name - Name of the event
+* description - Description what has happened to the ship
+* crewModifier - Crew modification from the event ( ex: 0 if the crew is affected, -1 if a crew is lost and 1 if a crew member is added )
+* fuelModifier - Fuel modification from the event ( same example as crew )
+* hullmodifier - hull modification from the event ( same example as crew )
+* startEvent - Accepts an argument of a ship object.
+Checks if the object is a ship.
+If it is after 4 seconds it changes the ship stats if there are any modifiers and prints a message in the console with the name of the event, the description and what changed on the ship. **Help: Think what this should return if we want to queue them one by one.**
+* generateEvents - **static** method that accepts time and array of events and chooses random events from the array depending on the time.
+The method starts from 1 event.
+If the time is longer than 8 seconds it chooses 2 events, if it's more than 18 seconds 3 events and if its larger than 26 seconds 4 events.
+The events are chosen at random and there can be multiple events of the same kind.
+This method returns an array of the chosen events.

 ### Resources 🎁
 #### Prices